719ben-bot/Facebook-Auto-Poker/README.md

 - [X] Two Factor Login Authentication
 - [X] Random Login Message Fixes (please create an issue if you get one)
 - [ ] Poke Back Time Delay

+Contribution
+--

+I welcome all kinds of contribution.

+If you have any problem using Facebook-Auto-Poker, please file an issue in Issues.

+If you'd like to contribute on source, please upload a pull request in Pull Requests.

+License
+--

+MIT